Fatigued? What's Ferritin Got To Do With It?

-Not all iron supplements are created equal and finding the right form, at the right dose is generally guided by a physician that is well-informed regarding optimal iron dosing and with follow-up lab values (i.e., re-checking ferritin and CBC to see how effective it is).
+Not all iron supplements are created equal and finding the right form, at the right dose is generally guided by a physician who is well-informed regarding optimal iron dosing and with follow-up lab values (i.e., re-checking ferritin and CBC to see how effective it is).

 Don’t let people tell you it’s fine when it’s not.
 If you have had tests to evaluate your fatigue in the past, it may be time to ask for a second opinion.

-For more information on fatigue, iron, ferritin and more, please contact me or book a complimentary meet and greet or discovery call.
+For more information on fatigue, iron, ferritin, and more, please contact me or book a complimentary meet and greet or discovery call.
 Go To: Booking Page

 Dr. Randi Brown, ND